 When you have decided to end your marriage and file for a divorce, there are various "grounds" upon which to file.
 State laws vary somewhat regarding the different grounds for a divorce, but all states differentiate between "no-fault" divorces, and situations in which one person is alleged to be at fault.
 "No-fault" means that neither party is to blame for the divorce, and involuntary separation is one type of reason for a "no-fault" for divorce.
 In at-fault divorces, state laws dictate various reasons considered valid grounds for a divorce.

 One situation in which involuntary separation can be used as grounds for a divorce is if a spouse is incarcerated for a period longer than the state-required minimum separation period.
-If one party wanted to file for divorce from an incarcerated spouse on grounds of involuntary separation, it would be necessary to prove that no sexual relations (i.e., no conjugal visits) occurred during the spouse's incarceration.
+If one party wanted to file for divorce from an incarcerated spouse on grounds of involuntary separation, it would be necessary to prove that no conjugal visits occurred during the spouse's incarceration.

-When a spouse in the military is deployed abroad or at sea for an extended period of time that equals or exceeds the minimum requirement of a particular state's divorce law, this is considered to constitute involuntary separation and, therefore, can be used as grounds for a no-fault divorce.
+When a spouse in the military is deployed abroad or at sea for an extended period of time that equals or exceeds the minimum requirement of a particular state's divorce law, this is considered to constitute involuntary separation.
+Therefore, military deployment can be used as grounds for a no-fault divorce.